Colonial Cousins: Aatma

 After two-and-a-half years in hibernation, Colonial Cousins, recorded their third album Aatma.
-Released in April 2001, on the Sony label, the nine-track album was a fusion of Indian vocals and contemporary instrumentation.
-Besides being busy in playback singing Hariharan had cut a ghazal album Kaash the previous year, while Lewis had been busy composing jingles and producing music.
+Released in April 2001, on the Sony Music label, the nine-track album was a fusion of Indian vocals and contemporary instrumentation.
+Besides being busy in playback singing Hariharan had cut a ghazal album Kaash the previous year, while Lezz had been busy composing jingles and producing music.

-There is also a song "I Love You Girl" which Hariharan has dedicated to his daughter Divya.
+There is also a song "I Love You Girl" which Lezz has dedicated to his daughter Divya.